Best Of17 min read

 Freshsales

-Freshsales (part of the Freshworks suite) packs in more AI features than you'd expect at its price point.
-The built-in AI — called Freddy — scores leads, predicts deal outcomes, and surfaces the next best action.
-For a small team without a dedicated sales ops person, that kind of guidance is genuinely useful rather than just a shiny feature nobody uses.
+Freshsales packs in more AI features than you'd expect at this price point.
+The built-in AI — Freddy — scores leads, predicts deal outcomes, and surfaces the next best action.
+For a small team without a dedicated sales ops person, that kind of guidance is genuinely useful rather than just another shiny feature nobody touches.

 Key Features: